 Mental HealthPsychology

 If you’ve ever stared blankly at your screen for 45 minutes wondering if your brain has officially quit—welcome, friend.
-You might be burnt out.
+You might be experiencing the psychological impact of workplace burnout—a growing issue affecting millions of professionals worldwide.

 But jokes aside, the psychological impact of workplace burnout is profound, widespread, and still dangerously misunderstood.
 Let’s break it down in a human way—with stories, science, and yes, a little humor.

 According to the World Health Organization, it’s a legitimate occupational phenomenon.
 In plain English?
-It’s what happens when you work hard for too long without adequate rest, support, or recognition.
+In other words It’s what happens when you work hard for too long without adequate rest, support, or recognition.

 My Burnout Story: The Smiling Zombie Phase